Septic Services in McLendon-Chisholm, TX

 That rural character comes with a specific set of septic challenges.
 The Blackland Prairie clay underneath these large lots drains poorly, and Rockwall County enforces a 1.5-acre minimum of suitable land per dwelling for new septic installations.
 If you own acreage in McLendon-Chisholm, your septic system is one of the most important pieces of infrastructure on your property.

-What Septic Services Are Available in McLendon-Chisholm?
+Septic Services Available in McLendon-Chisholm

 Septic Pumping

 Most McLendon-Chisholm households should pump every 3-5 years.
 Properties with guest quarters, barns with plumbing, or multiple bathrooms may need pumping closer to every 2-3 years.
-The heavy clay soil around here puts extra stress on drain fields because wastewater moves through it slowly.
+The heavy clay soil around here puts extra stress on drain fields because effluent moves through it slowly.
 Keeping up with pumping prevents solids from reaching the drain field and extends your system's working life by years.

 Aerobic System Maintenance